MountEverest75/CarND-Extended-Kalman-Filter-Project/README.md

 keep it as simple and environment agnostic as possible.
 However, we recommend using the following settings:

-* indent using spaces
+* Indent using spaces
-* set tab width to 2 spaces (keeps the matrices in source code aligned)
+* Set tab width to 2 spaces (keeps the matrices in source code aligned)

 ## Code Style